mlc-mlapis/docs/src/documentation/cli/available-commands.md

 $ zcli login --zeropsToken=AC750cs64sas897sabs65sasbbas9asbdbasd65sadNa
 ```

-#### `zeropsLogin`
+#### `--zeropsLogin`

 E-mail address you registered your account with.
-Use alongside `zeropsPassword`
+Use alongside `--zeropsPassword`

 ```bash
 $ zcli login --zeropsLogin=my@mail.com --zeropsPassword=foobar123
 ```

-#### `zeropsPassword`
+#### `--zeropsPassword`

 Password you registered your account with.
-Use alongside `zeropsLogin`.
-Pasword should be passed preferably as `ZEROPSPASSWORD` environment variable, so it doesn't show up in logs.
+Use alongside `--zeropsLogin`.
+Password should be passed preferably as `ZEROPSPASSWORD` environment variable, so it doesn't show up in logs.

 ```bash
 $ zcli login --zeropsLogin=my@mail.com --zeropsPassword=foobar123